Whether you are just getting started with essential oils or have an ever-expanding apothecary at home, this message will resonate with importance.

 Essential Oils are powerful plant-based medicines.
 A few drops of essential oil could be the equivalent to hundreds or even thousands of pounds of the plant part it is derived from.
 Some essential oils come from rare trees or plant parts that take years to regrow and others require thousands of petals to produce a single drop, like the beautiful jasmine essential oil.
 These exotic and rare essential oils are often in high demand and the most expensive.
 As a result, there are a lot of synthetic and diluted essential oils on the market.
 You may think you have a pure vanilla essential oil or rose essential oil, but if you got a “deal” on it (or bought it in India like I once did), it may very well be synthetic.
 Fun fact: pure vanilla essential oil is thick, brown, sticky and heavy.

-We blend our vanilla EO into coconut oil before adding it to the All-Over Body Oil in an attempt to emulsify the product, and this is the reason why we recommend you shake your body oil before each use!
+We blend our vanilla EO into coconut oil before adding it to the Vanilla Body Oil in an attempt to emulsify the product, and this is the reason why we recommend you shake your body oil before each use!
 If you have clear vanilla essential oil, it is probably synthetic, meaning it is created in a lab.

 We are blessed to have a supplier of essential oils who has been in this industry for decades.
 He knows how to source premium organic essential oils through long term relationships with suppliers, and has a deep understanding of when crops are harvested to get the freshest product, and how to read chemical profiles of the essential oils before purchasing.

 Our Luminous Serum is the facial serum we developed for acne-prone skin types.
 The essential oil blend is only a fraction of this final recipe.
 However, the essential oils we chose are worth boasting about.

 Botanical name: Curcuma longa

 Our source: India

 Plant Part: Rhizome (Rootstalk)